 As per current taxation system Indian customers pay various types of taxes and cess like customer duty, value added tax, sales tax, service tax and excise duty.
 As we know that GST is kind of indirect tax that is going to implement soon.
 As per current rules and regulation state government has rights to impose other tax as per their policy to increase their revenue.
 State government imposes these taxes on manufacturing companies and company passes these taxes for customers.

-Goods and Sales tax is going to merger all kind of taxes of central and state governments and as per new policy there will be only two taxes state GST and central GST respect to all goods and services that they are getting.
+Goods and Services tax is going to merger all kind of taxes of central and state governments and as per new policy there will be only two taxes state GST and central GST respect to all goods and services that they are getting.
 As of now if you have to pay only GST if you buy anything rather than paying various taxes.
 Under GST production coast of products will be much affordable and easily manageable.

 GST will help government to bring transparency in Indian market and transaction system.
 In current payment system customers find bill quite complicated and its not easy for them to understand the mentioned amount.
 GST is going to replace following taxes: -